Gitta Gyenes

-Gyenes Gitta, born Gottlieb Margit (Budapest, March 24, 1887 – Budapest, September 25, 1960) painter, graphic artist.
+Gyenes Gitta, born Gottlieb Margit (Budapest, March 24, 1887 – Budapest, September 25, 1960) was a Hungarian painter, graphic artist.
 Known for early innovations in Hungarian porcelain painting, she has one painting ("Parkban") on display in the Hungarian National Gallery.
 She is the sister of architect Lajos Gyenes.
 Her creations were featured in many contemporary exhibitions, from porcelain painting to design to painting.
 Her outstanding works are the art deco graphics and paintings created in the twenties and thirties, several of which are owned by the Hungarian National Gallery.
 The creator of Gyenes Literary Salon.

 Biography

 Her youth, her studies

 Gottlieb Ferenc is an engineer from Debrecen and the daughter of Lujza Bettelheim.
 She began her art studies in Budapest with Bertalan Karlovszky, then continued her education in Nagybánya, Vienna and Rome.
 She also presented her works at the Könyves Kálmán Salon, the Art Gallery and the National Salon.
 On September 1, 1907, in Józsefváros, Budapest, she married journalist Jenő (Jakab) Wallesz.

 In 1914-15, she won a silver medal with her work at the world art exhibition held in San Francisco on the occasion of the opening of the Panama Canal.

 According to her daughter's recollections, in the summer of 1924, while walking with a friend in Városliget, her mother got into a conversation with two young men, one of whom was 19-year-old Attila József.
 After 5 minutes, the poet confessed his love to the painter, who was 18 years older than him, saying "she is his seventh love".
 After that, he visited the Gyenes family many times, during which she bantered with him as well as developed a playful friendship with the poet, without any real love in return.
 The painter also painted a portrait of the poet, and Attila József wrote several poems.
 In the following years, József Attila was often a guest at the Gittas - who was a mature beauty and an attractive artist at the time -, among other things, in the framework of the Gyenes Literary Salon organized in their apartment, where he, Kosztolányi, Karinthy, Kassák, Faludy, Tersánszky and others read their writings.